Kodular/Documentation/docs/components/drawing-and-animation/canvas.md

 |:----:|:-------:|
 |boolean|False|

-Determines whether moves can extend beyond the canvas borders.
+_Determines whether moves can extend beyond the canvas borders.
 Default is false.
-This should normally be false, and the property is provided for backwards compatibility.
+This should normally be false, and the property is provided for backwards compatibility._

 ### Font Bold

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Canvas', 'Font Bold')]]